There is no health without mental health.

 Bring The Youth Mental Health Project to your community, schools and stakeholders.

-Spread the word about the importance of youth mental health and take the facts with you.
+Spread the word about the importance of youth mental health and print a helpful explanation.

 Types of Therapy